aws-samples/serverless-patterns/apigw-lambda-translate-cdk/README.md

 ### What resources will be created?
 This CDK code will create the following:
    - One Lambda function (to invoke the Translate API)
-   - One API Gateway (to trigger the Lambda function with user input)
+   - One API Gateway (to trigger the Lambda function with user input.
+The API Gateway does not perform any authorization or authentication of the incoming requests and this pattern should only be used for demonstration purposes only.)
    - One IAM role (for the Lambda function to invoke Translate service)

 ## Requirements